 "But there was a difference.
 Goats weren't monkeys.
 They could be milked every day, and when the milk stopped, they could be killed for their mutton.”

 “Dhirendra writes that it wasn't such a disaster for the goat buyers.
-The monkeys ate too much, shouted and shrieked all day and sometimes bit people."
+The monkeys ate too much, shouted and shrieked all day, and sometimes bit their masters and their kids."